andela/heimdal-ah-frontend/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/be30b73ce68362e74d27/test_coverage)](https://codeclimate.com/github/andela/heimdal-ah-frontend/test_coverage)

 ## [View Application](http://heimdal-frontend.herokuapp.com/)
-# Welcome to Authors Haven
+# Welcome to Heimdal

-Authors Haven - A social platform for the creative at heart
+Hiemdal is a community, a place to geek out about all forms of literature with other enthusiastic people.

 # Vision
-Create a community of like minded authors to foster inspiration and innovation by leveraging the modern web.
+Create a community of like-minded authors to foster inspiration and innovation by leveraging the modern web.

-# Setting up
+# Getting started
 * Install the latest nodejs from [here](https://nodejs.org/en/)

 * Clone the repositiory [here](https://github.com/andela/heimdal-ah-frontend.git)